 Top 5 Word Games for the Elderly with Dementia

-When caring for elderly people with dementia, it’s important to keep their minds active.
+When caring for elderly people with dementia, it’s important to keep their minds active long term assisted living.
 Word games can help improve memory, reduce stress, and boost mental sharpness.

 Here are five simple and engaging word games for seniors with dementia: